A fair and circular food system for all

 Agriculture + Neighbourhood = Agrihood

 This vision is a regenerative agrihood, where neighbourhoods are built around food forests or food growing gardens, reducing the distance between the source of food to who it is providing nourishment for.
 At the same time, with the source of food at the heart of each neighbourhood, parts of this edible garden will also serve as a living classroom and community gathering space where people learn and spend time together.
+Residents in this agrihood can also be the ones working on this edible farm, creating more social connections and cohesion as a local community living in proximity.
 Well-being and connection to nature is approached holistically, where the farm and food forest are also spaces where nourishment for mental, emotional, social and spiritual health can be found.

 2015: We’re born!